instantlinux/docker-tools/README.md

 | services | non-clustered docker-compose services |
 | ssl | PKI certificate tools (deprecated by k8s) |

-Find images at [docker hub/instantlinux](https://hub.docker.com/r/instantlinux/).
-Each image is scanned by [trivy](https://trivy.dev/) to ensure they contain no known CVE vulnerabilities before promotion to Docker Hub.
+Find images at [docker hub/instantlinux](https://hub.docker.com/r/instantlinux/) or [ghcr.io/instantlinux](https://github.com/instantlinux?tab=packages).
+Each image is scanned by [trivy](https://trivy.dev/) to ensure they contain no known CVE vulnerabilities before promotion to ghcr.io and Docker Hub.

 Find a lot more details about the Kubernetes bare-metal installer in [k8s/README](k8s/README.md).